 - Remove cookie dough from the refrigerator.
 Preheat oven to 320 degrees F. Line baking sheets with parchment paper.

 - Take pieces of dough weighing approximately 30 grams (approximately 1.5 Tablespoons) and roll into a ball.
 Place on baking sheet leaving a few inches in between cookies.
+These cookies will spread quite a bit.
+I can do 9 cookies per sheet.
 Bake for 12-14 minutes until golden brown around the edges.
 (The cookies will look extremely soft but will firm up after cooling.)
 Sprinkle with sea salt right after removing from the oven.
 Let cool on the tray for 5 minutes and then transfer to a wire rack to cool completely.
 ENJOY!!!